mindersec/minder/docs/docs/tutorials/remediations.md

 ```

 With remediation on, the profile status should be "Success" when the repository has been updated to match the profile.
-If you navigate to your repository settings with your browser, you should see that secret scanning
+If you navigate to your repository settings with your browser, you should see that the secret scanning
 feature is enabled.
 Toggling the feature off should trigger a new profile status check and the
-secret scanning feature should be enabled again in github.
+secret scanning feature should be enabled again in GitHub.

 ## Current limitations
 At the time of writing, not all `rule_type` objects support remediation.
 To find out which
-do, you can run:
+rule types support remediation, you can run:
 ```shell
 minder rule_type get -i $ID -oyaml
 ```